 Tom Brady’s pants from final NFL game sell for nearly $90K

 (KRON) — Tom Brady played his last NFL game on Jan.
-16, 2023 in a home NFC Wild Card matchup against the Dallas Cowboys.
-A piece of memorabilia from the legendary quarterback’s final game is being sold.
+16, 2023, against the Dallas Cowboys.
+A piece of memorabilia from the legendary quarterback’s final game has now been sold.

-Brady’s game-worn pants are selling for $89,100, according to Grey Flannel Auctions.
-The seller posted on their website that the pants are photo-matched to several photos taken from that night.

 Muhammad Ali trunks from iconic ‘Thrilla in Manila’ fight expected to sell for $6M